 Food and Hunger

-We work extensively to help alleviate hunger and its causes, primarily through the Presbyterian Hunger Program.
-This office works in the U.S. and internationally to fight poverty and the root causes of hunger.
+We work in the U.S. and around the world to help alleviate hunger and its root causes– including poverty– through the Presbyterian Hunger Program.
 Joining Hands is the international component of this work.
-Environmental Ministries works at the intersection of hunger, poverty and environmental degradation such as climate change.
+Sustainable Living and Earth Care Concerns works at the intersection of hunger, poverty and environmental degradation such as climate change.
 Presbyterian World Mission has several mission co-workers who support the work of Joining Hands, and others who work with global partners in agricultural development, sustainable farming and food security and sovereignty.
 Presbyterian Women’s Thank and Birthday Offerings award grants to programs and projects that are working toward sustainable solutions to hunger around the world.